 Editor’s Note: Updated November 26, 2018: One winner of this year’s theme, Know Before You Go, promotes use of the 511PA app in art work depicting Santa checking his smartphone before takeoff.
 The app offers color-coded conditions on more than 40,000 miles of road and a real-time plow finder, showing where each state-owned plow is working, according to Connect Radio.

-Pennsylvania’s Department of Transportation (PennDOT) is wrapping up the third year of it’s popular “Paint the Plow” program, a winter safety initiative designed to make drivers more aware of snow removal teams on the road.
+Each year, Pennsylvania’s Department of Transportation (PennDOT) offers schools a chance to compete in the popular “Paint the Plow” program, a winter safety initiative designed to make drivers more aware of snow removal teams on the road.

 Tara Callahan-Henry, press officer for PennDOT’s ninth district, said the program was created in 2015 after seeing pictures of plows for a similar program in Ohio on Facebook.

 “I got in touch with the district and asked, ‘How can we do this?'”
 Callahan-Henry said.

 Through art and creativity, the program raises awareness of the required distance snow plows require and the winter safety perils of driving too close to snow removal teams.
 The main target?
 New drivers.